iosphere/ISHPermissionKit/README.md

 Missing features:

 1. Resetting state correctly when device is reset
-2. Test iPad presentation
-3. Permission Monitoring and NSNotification upon changes
+2. Permission Monitoring and NSNotification upon changes

 Missing support for permissions to: